Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 380 days of PIMCO Enhanced Short Maturity ETF is lower, thus better.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 380 days of PIMCO Enhanced Short Maturity ETF is smaller, thus better.

 AveDuration: